arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-devops.md

       Set-AzDevOpsArmOutputsToVariableGroup -VariableGroupName "my-variable-group"
 ```

+In DevOps, below permissions need to be set on your variable group in order to make the 'Promote Azure resource outputs to variable group' task succeed:

+- Project Collection Build Service (`your devops org name`) - Administrator
+- `your devops project name` Build Service (`your devops org name`) - Administrator

 ## Setting ARM outputs to Azure DevOps pipeline variables

 Sets the ARM outputs as variables to an Azure DevOps pipeline during the execution of the pipeline.